Wealth of information for new entrants at GreenTech in Amsterdam

 First point of contact for newcomers

 Within Rijk Zwaan, Jan Willem Cirkel is the first point of contact for newcomers to horticulture.
-He has been Account Manager Horticultural Projects for over two years, and will be on hand to answer investors’ questions during GreenTech.
+He has been Account Manager Horticultural Projects for over three years, and will be on hand to answer investors’ questions during GreenTech.
 “There is a strong demand for tasty vegetables that can be produced sustainably and in a ‘local for local’ approach, especially in emerging economies.
 This makes the horticultural sector an interesting business prospect for investors.
 But they often lack experience, so they are looking for partners with technical expertise and market insights,” he says.

 Opportunities in the retail market

-Rijk Zwaan can meet that need, explains Cirkel: “Over the past two years I’ve helped numerous partners to find their way in the horticultural sector, from countries including Russia, China, Uzbekistan, Kazakhstan and the Middle East.
+Rijk Zwaan can meet that need, explains Cirkel: “Over the past three years I’ve helped numerous partners to find their way in the horticultural sector, from countries including Russia, China, Uzbekistan, Kazakhstan and the Middle East.
 Our company has crop specialists and marketing specialists all over the world who can give companies tailor-made advice about production and also the market opportunities in the retail sector and fresh-produce processing industry.
 Besides that, Rijk Zwaan supplies first-class seeds.
-That’s why our stand at GreenTech is based around the theme of ‘Solutions for horticultural projects – top-quality seeds and high-level services’.”
+That’s why our digital stand at GreenTech is based around the theme of ‘Solutions for horticultural projects – top-quality seeds and high-level services’.”

 High-tech production methods